NtuthukoLu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. Show content of both /etc/passwd and /etc/hosts
 4. Show last 10 lines of a file
 5. Show the 1st 10 lines of a file
+6. Script that displays 3rd line of a file